Top candlestick patterns traders should know

 The rising three-method candlestick pattern is identical to the falling three-method candlestick pattern, but instead of a downtrend, this candlestick pattern occurs in an uptrend.
 It also consists of five candlesticks after each other to complete the pattern.

-It starts with a long green or white bull candle followed by three smaller red or black bear candles and another long green or white bull candle.
+It starts with a long green or white bull candle, followed by three smaller red or black bear candles, and another long green or white bull candle.
 Like the falling three methods, the three red or black bear candles have to form inside the range of the two long green or white bull candles.

 This indicates sellers coming in but aren’t strong enough to push the price lower, resulting in buyers driving the price higher, continuing the uptrend.